RogerGee/node-uniauth/README.md

 Uniauth is an authentication solution used to help implement single sign-on (SSO) via a simple protocol.
 Uniauth is designed to work on an internal network with applications that are trusted.
 (It should not be used to authenticate external applications.)

 Uniauth does not implement authentication directly; it only provides a session server to manage and share authentication sessions.
-A uniauth server can link multiple sessions to one authentication record (e.g. when a user signs in to `alpha.com` via `beta.com`).
+A uniauth server can link multiple sessions to one authentication record (e.g. when a user signs in to `alpha.com` via `beta.com`) using a simple authentication flow mechanism.

+The server implements the fundamental operations required to implement the authentication within a client.
+For example, creating a record, reading a record, updating a record and transfering (i.e. linking) one record to another, ETC. The server also manages session lifetime, cleaning up records that have gone past their expiration.

 ## Installation (without Docker)